mskutin/github2gitea-mirror/README.md

 To use this script you need to install `jq` package on your system.

-On Ubuntu 22 it can be done usinf this command:
+On Ubuntu 22 it can be done using this command:
 ```
 sudo apt install jq
 ```